CUB-ESE/ECEN-5813-Morse_Code_Interpreter/README.md

 Video Description: Video includes the program running in release mode.
 First it displays the intialization sequence by displaying Morse code for the characters from A - F.
 Then it includes the converion of Morse code from the button to character and Character to Morse code.

+In Character to Code convertion, the interpreter goes on converting each character of the string.
+When a invalid character is detected, it displays Invalid and continues with the string.

 # TESTING

 Below screenshots shows the testing techniques and sequence, which basically includes uCUnit test to check the Converion modules and some asserting to test other functinality.